Admission & Program Requirements

 Immunization Requirement

-To be able to participate in courses, including internships or the food and nutrition practicum, which have placements or labs in health facilities it is necessary to have a physician complete a health screening form that verifies your immunization for contagious diseases.
+To be able to participate in courses, including Internships, the Food and Nutrition Practicum, and the Nutrition and Aging Place-based Learning course, which have placements or labs in health facilities it is necessary to have a physician complete a health screening form that verifies your immunization for contagious diseases.
 There is a fee for the immunization and your health plan may cover all or part of this cost.
 Please contact the Department for more information.

 Criminal Records Check

-Students are advised that certain courses including internships or the food and nutrition practicum which have placements in health facilities and community organizations require a recent and currently valid Criminal Records Check including a Vulnerable Sector Search.
+Students are advised that certain courses including Internships, the Food and Nutrition Practicum, and the Nutrition and Aging Place-based Learning course which have placements in health facilities and community organizations require a recent and currently valid Criminal Records Check including a Vulnerable Sector Search.
+Please contact the Department for more information.

 Program Requirements